enderaaj15/ROS2/README.md

-The following projects showcase the ROS2 skills I acquired during my training at Move Robotic Sdn Bhd, as part of the Malaysian Technology Development Corporation (MTDC) K-Youth Programme initiative by Khazanah Nasional Berhad.
-I worked on 12 projects, with assignments 1-9 being individual while assignments 10-12 are team projects.
+"The following projects showcase the ROS2 skills I acquired during my training at Move Robotic Sdn Bhd, completed as part of the Malaysian Technology Development Corporation (MTDC) K-Youth Programme, an initiative by Khazanah Nasional Berhad.
-I am currently adding/polishing each assignments before uploading them here.
-Expect all 12 assignments to be here soon!
+I successfully completed twelve assignments in total: projects 1-9 were individual efforts, while projects 10-12 were collaborative team projects.
+I am currently refining each assignment for presentation and expect all twelve to be uploaded here shortly."